Your Newborn Shoot

 MAKE THE BED

 Is there anything simpler + more gorgeous than a new family cuddled up in bed together?
 The answer is no!
-So, we might suggest that we move the session to your bedroom at some point.
+So, we might move the session to your bedroom at some point.
 If that’s something that appeals to you, a few tips:

 - Make the bed, just this once.